AFLplusplus/AFLplusplus/README.md

 target as possible improves the efficiency a lot.

 #### a) Collect inputs
 Try to gather valid inputs for the target from wherever you can.
-E.g. if it the PNG picture format try to find as many png files as possible, e.g. from reported bugs, test suites, random downloads from the internet, unit test case data - from all kind of PNG software.
+E.g. if it is the PNG picture format try to find as many png files as possible, e.g. from reported bugs, test suites, random downloads from the internet, unit test case data - from all kind of PNG software.

-If the input is not known files, you can also modify a target program to write away normal data it receives and processes to a file and use these.
+If the input format is not known, you can also modify a target program to write away normal data it receives and processes to a file and use these.

 #### b) Making the input corpus unique

-Use the afl++ tool `afl-cmin` to remove inputs from the corpus that do not use a different paths in the target.
+Use the afl++ tool `afl-cmin` to remove inputs from the corpus that do not produce a new path in the target.

 Put all files from step a) into one directory, e.g. INPUTS.

-Put all the files from step a)

 If the target program is to be called by fuzzing as `bin/target -d INPUTFILE` the run afl-cmin like this:
 `afl-cmin -i INPUTS -o INPUTS_UNIQUE -- bin/target -d @@`
-Note that the INPUTFILE that the target program would read has to be set as `@@`.
+Note that the INPUTFILE argument that the target program would read from has to be set as `@@`.

 If the target reads from stdin instead, just omit  the `@@` as this is the default.

-#### b) Minimizing all corpus files
+#### c) Minimizing all corpus files

-The shorter the input files are so that they still traverse the same path within the target, the better the fuzzing will be.
-This is done with `afl-tmin` however it is a long processes as this has to be done for every file:
+The shorter the input files that still traverse the same path within the target, the better the fuzzing will be.
+This is done with `afl-tmin` however it is a long process as this has to be done for every file:

 ```
 mkdir input